RichDaly/Multithreaded-Indexing-API/README.md

 O notation) and your rationale for its estimation.
 - Provide a UML class diagram of your design and fully JavaDoc your code.

+### Received Results: 90/100

 ## Running the API

 Download the jar file and from it stored directory it is runnable using the following command in CLI: `java --enable-preview -cp ./indexer.jar ie.atu.sw.Runner` which enables the virtual threads preview features.

+The Dictionary file `dictionary.csv` and Google's 1000 most common words `google-1000.txt` used during the project have also be been provided.

 ## Command Line User Interface